 Geothermal heat pump tax credit, 42.47

-Proposing rule making related to geothermal heat pump income tax credit and providing an opportunity for public comment
+Rule making related to geothermal heat pump income tax credit

-The Revenue Department hereby proposes to amend Chapter 42, "Adjustments to Computed Tax and Tax Credits," Iowa Administrative Code.
+The Revenue Department hereby amends Chapter 42, "Adjustments to Computed Tax and Tax Credits," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code sections 422.12N and 422.68.
+This rule making is adopted under the authority provided in Iowa Code sections 422.12N and 422.68.

 State or Federal Law Implemented

 This rule making implements, in whole or in part, Iowa Code section 422.12N.

 Purpose and Summary